Chatham Coloured All-Stars: Awards and recognition

 1984: 50th anniversary of 1934 OBAA win.
 The City of Chatham awarded commemorative plaques to surviving members Wilfred "Boomer" Harding, Hyle Robbins, Cliff Olbey, Sagasta Harding, Don Washington and Don Tabron.

 2001: The Chatham Coloured All-Stars were honoured at a Toronto Blue Jays game with the team wearing replica jerseys of the All-Stars.
 The two surviving members at the time, Don Tabron and Sagasta Harding as well as the son of Earl "Flat" Chase threw the first pitch at the game.

 2016: Ontario Trillium Foundation awarded a grant to a team at the University of Windsor to develop an oral history project on the team as well as a range of resources to preserve and share this story.
 The project is titled "Breaking the Colour Barrier: Wilfred “Boomer” Harding and the Chatham Coloured All-Stars (1932-1939)".

-2022: The 1934 team of the Chatham Coloured All-Stars were inducted into Canada's Sports Hall of Fame in the Trailblazer category.
+2022: The 1934 team of the Chatham Coloured All-Stars were awarded the Order of Sport, marking induction into Canada's Sports Hall of Fame in the Trailblazer category.

 In early 2022, the Canadian Baseball Hall of Fame was criticized for not inducting the Chatham Coloured All-Stars.